International Travel Assistance and Medical Coverage

 If you need medical assistance while abroad, for emergency or non-emergency care, call International SOS at +1-215-942-8478, 24/7 worldwide.
 The medical team from International SOS will assess your medical need, make an appointment with a carefully vetted health care provider at your location, and render necessary payments to the provider.

 International SOS also offers an assistance app.
 Travelers are encouraged to download and launch the app before traveling.
 From the app, you can access country reports, receive alerts and travel updates specific to your location, and call or chat with an International SOS security or medical specialist directly from the app, 24/7.
-Download the app here or from your preferred app store.
+Download the app here.

 Tufts travelers can contact International SOS for security and travel advice, and country reports for their international destination.
 By calling the International SOS Assistance Center, travelers can speak with medical and travel security experts for advice before or during their trip, or in an emergency.
 Security specialists are available 24/7 worldwide to provide advice and assistance on travel and personal security.